|The Ctenophora, Tanyptera and Dictenidia Craneflies of Nottinghamshire|

 Sallow and Oak.

 Present Nottinghamshire Status ...
 There are three historical records from C.J.
 Wainwright at Sherwood Forest near Edwinstowe in 1889, at South Leverton in 1900 and at Bunny 1913 (Ref: Carr, J.W.
 1916.
 The Invertebrate Fauna of Nottinghamshire.
-Nottingham: J.& H. Bell Ltd) The only recent Nottinghamshire record we can trace from the information we have to hand, is of an adult found at Sherwood Forest in 1960 (Ref: Natural England East Midlands 2005 ISR Data), but this Cranefly should turn up again at Sherwood Forest, perhaps more frequently than the current number of records would suggest.
+Nottingham: J.& H. Bell Ltd) The only recent Nottinghamshire record we can trace from the information we have to hand, is of one found at Sherwood Forest in 1960 (Ref: Natural England East Midlands 2005 ISR Data), but this Cranefly should turn up again at Sherwood Forest, perhaps more frequently than the present number of records would suggest.